 Legal Custody and Physical Custody in Alaska | Alaska Custody Lawyer

-There are two types of custody in Alaska custody cases determined by the Alaska Child Custody Laws.
+There are two types of custody in Alaska custody cases determined by the court.
 The first is what is called “legal custody” and the second is “physical custody”.

-Legal custody is defined by Alaska Child Custody Laws as the right to make important decisions about the child(ren) including, legal, medical, educational, and religious decisions.
+Legal custody is defined as the right to make important decisions about the child(ren) including, legal, medical, educational, and religious decisions.
 The court has a preference for legal custody to be shared by the parents unless the parents are unable to cooperate and communicate on such matters.

 Alaska physical custody decisions are based upon what the court calls “the best interests of the child”.
 “The best interests of the child” are legal factors denoted in AS 25.24.150(c).